rickithadi/bigduckmusic.com/src/pages/features/2021-02-28-a-tuesday-with-wednesdays-child.md

   - Interview
   - Wednesday's Child
 ---
-### Emerging as Wednesday's Child, bassist/producer Elliot Tan injects her acid-jazz tinged pop full of soulful grooves, infectious melodies and lush arrangements.
+### Emerging as Wednesday's Child, bassist/producer Elliott Tan injects her acid-jazz tinged pop full of soulful grooves, infectious melodies and lush arrangements.
 With two standout singles in *Siren Song* and *Pedestrian Life*, her project teases to become a unique voice in the making - but as we found out, accidents and betrayals came along the way.
-Talking broken feet and abandoning the piano, we find how Elliot gave life to Wednesday’s Child – a jazz-pop solo project that wasn’t the case by design.
+Talking broken feet and abandoning the piano, we find how Elliott gave life to Wednesday’s Child – a jazz-pop solo project that wasn’t the case by design.

 ![Wednesday's Child](https://lh6.googleusercontent.com/PIdOM4KvBgWJvh5SA7GNwLgF1Fm8JGhmxye8t2-7yQO9JuHKjdeNgioI7AL2qXAVV4xk9pdJuV5LjugTjb8-WdhZIYSOwjopVdduXtALDqHNYqWCto89kg2r7K_KpJk3ooEaOv3s "Wednesday's Child")

 \-

 After manoeuvring around a superhighway of ants, we settled down at a little spot by the stands of Elliott’s local basketball court.
-To Elliot, the mind behind genre defying project Wednesday’s Child, it's a spot full of comfort and familiarity.
+To Elliott, the mind behind genre defying project Wednesday’s Child, it's a spot full of comfort and familiarity.
 As moody clouds gathered above the Hougang skies, the court brought about a juxtaposed sense of warm nostalgia – an appropriately poetic picture that reflected her personal woes.

 It’s a melancholic mood that colours her music as Wednesday’s Child as well.
 Emerging with the impeccably lush *Siren Song*, her music swam in an almost glass-like mystique - but off the heels of her recent single *[Pedestrian Life](https://open.spotify.com/track/0qIZWKS1NusKWdrGneQMKu?si=k-qDNdEQR9aVuqs-V9uC2A)*, her music seems to have shifted towards a more upbeat gear, seeming to look beyond introspection.
 With kids playing around the court, the mood seems to match her music’s recent changes.